- A Theology of Strategy Development

 Building on the theology of strategy development described in another post, a key question ministry leaders need to wrestle with when they begin a strategic planning process is: What sets the strategic limitations for our ministry – our circumstances or our mission?
 The deeper question is, Which perspective are we using to shape our plans: a solely human perspective or a kingdom perspective supported by human wisdom?

-- If the strategic limitation is our circumstances, then the environmental scan and SWOT analysis will be done very early in the process and will set the parameters for what will and will not be considered for inclusion in the strategic plan.
+- If the strategic limitation is our circumstances, then the environmental scan (particularly the SWOT analysis) will be done very early in the process and will set the parameters for what will and will not be considered for inclusion in the strategic plan.
 Since our focus is first and foremost on the possibilities that are open and closed to our ministry, we could easily accept limitations that God might want us to challenge and overcome (with his help).

 - If the strategic limitation is our mission, then we are constrained only by what the mission requires for it to be fulfilled.
 We will start by exploring our mission and developing plans to achieve it by doing whatever is necessary.
 Our focus will be first and foremost on our mission.
 If there are obstacles, they will be obstacles to overcome rather than obstacles to accept as insurmountable blockages.
 Knowing that God supports our mission, we will make obstacles a matter of prayer with the confidence that God is not limited by circumstances, weaknesses, or threats.
 I call this a mission-first mindset.